What Is Child Labour and How Can We Eradicate It Together?

 The harmful consequences of child labour mentally and physically on the children need to be taught in the workshops.
 Government petitions can also encourage schooling for younger children by offering nutritious meals and other benefits.

-Education about family planning is also critical in helping to control the population.
-When low-income families have more children, they are also inclined to send them for work to help float the household.
+Understanding family planning is essential for population control.
+Low-income families with more children often feel compelled to send them to work to support the household.
 Having fewer children means that they are valued, and parents focus on providing for their nourishment, education, and long-term well-being.

 Having fewer kids also makes them precious, and parents will not send them to hazardous working environments in fear of permanent injury or death.
-The government should introduce incentives for families with one or two children to encourage poorer families to have fewer children and reap the benefits while providing a good life.
+The government should offer incentives to families with one or two children, promoting lower birth rates among poorer households while helping them enjoy a better quality of life.

 Government Policies